 Why does this help?
 Using accessible language can help readers gain a better understanding of your message despite having some cognitive challenges or distracting environmental conditions.
 Think of it as casting a wide net to make your site more readable for a large swath of your potential audience.

 Are you ready to improve the accessibility of your website?

 You can do all of the above quite easily.
 All it takes is a little time to scan your website and check for the things we’ve gone over here, and you’ll be well on your way to making your website more accessible for your audience.

 Of course there is a lot more that you can do.
 Some things are easily done, such as adjusting the colour contrast of your website for people who are colourblind, while other things take more time.
 Online courses, like those we offer at A11y Collective, can help you learn more on all aspects of web accessibility, including the basics.

 But it all starts with being aware of how web accessibility benefits so many people.
 So don’t let anything stop you from making an impact and start learning more today!

-Creating video content can help to raise your healthcare business's profile and connect with patients, but getting started can be tricky.
+Creating video content can help you connect with patients, but getting started can be tricky.
 Our resident in-house videographer, Rachel, sat down with Joel to chat all things video production and offered some tips and tricks for anyone getting started.